New York State Association Opposed to Woman Suffrage: History

 The group would receive requests for information, advice or assistance from women in other states.
 They also sent petitions to the New York State Assembly, asking them not to grant suffrage to women.
 The association drew large crowds, like the one at Glens Falls City Hall in February 1915, when NYSAOWS president, Alice Hill Chittenden, spoke.

 After women in New York won the right to vote in 1917, NYSAOWS reorganized to work towards the repeal of women's suffrage.
 They also decided to fight against a country-wide granting of women's suffrage.
 After the 19th Amendment passed, the Brooklyn Auxiliary of the NYSAOWS met in the home of Carolyn Putnam (Mrs. W.A Putnam) to discuss working against the federal amendment.
 NYSAOWS eventually decided to transition into a new organization, the Women Voters' Anti-Suffrage Party.

+Notable members

 Presidents

-Several women served as presidents of the group.
-Abby Hamlin Abbot filled in for Scott and Dodge left to lead the National Association Opposed to Woman Suffrage.